Grauert's Approximation Theorem in any Characteristic and Applications: Semiuniversal Deformation

 \begin{proof} The original proof of Grauert has been presented in slightly different forms by several authors.
 We refer to the book of Stevens \cite{St03} for a particular clear presentation and for further references.
 The step to derive Theorem \ref{thm.sudef} from Theorem \ref{grauertapprox} is purely algebraic and much easier than the proof of the approximation theorem.
 It works in the same manner for $K\{x\}$ as for $\C\{x\}$, see \cite[Section 9]{St03}, so that we do not reproduce it here but refer to \cite{St03}.
 This proves the existence of a convergent semiuniversal deformation as claimed in Theorem \ref{thm.sudef}. \end{proof}

 For general isolated singularities one cannot say anything about the semiuniversal deformation beyond its existence.
 For complete intersections however, in particular for hypersurfaces, an explicit description can be given.
 This is well known for complex analytic and formal singularities.
-We are going to prove this for analytic complete intersections over arbitrary real valued fields.
+We are going to prove this for analytic complete intersections over arbitrary real valued fields $K$.
 The analytic algebra $R=K\{x\}/I$, $x=(x_1,...,x_n)$, is called a {\it complete intersection}, if a minimal set of generators $f_1,...,f_k \in K\{x\}$ of $I$ satisfies $k = n-\dim R$.
 We say also that $I$ is a complete intersection.
 We call the analytic algebra $R$ an ICIS if $R$ is a complete intersection with isolated singularity.
+We note that our proof, which uses Grauert's approximation theorem over $K$, is much shorter than the original proof over $\C$ given in \cite{KaS}.

 \begin{Theorem} Let $R=K\{x\}/I$ be an ICIS, $K$ a real valued field, and $I$ minimally generated by $f_1,...,f_k \in K\{x\}$.
 Let $g_1,\dots,g_{\tau}\in R^k$, $g_i=(g_i^1,\dots,g_i^k)$, represent a basis (respectively a system of generators) for the finite dimensional $K$-vector space